hehao98/LibraryMigration/README.md

 We use [get_issues.py](get_prs_by_commits.py) Python script to get issues and PRs [here](data/prs.xlsx).
 We then use [get_coding_data.py](get_coding_data.py) to aggregate coding data [here](data/coding_commits_prs.xlsx).

+The final coding is done entirely manually in [this file](data/coding.xlsx).

 ## Thematic Analysis

 [1] provides an in-depth introduction to thematic analysis.

-### Possible RQs
+### Research Questions

 Canonically, a round of thematic analysis should only deals with one RQ.
-However, since we do not know our RQ exactly now, we seek to answer these possible research questions through this thematic analysis.
+We seek to answer these possible research questions through this thematic analysis:
-* What are the reasons for a library migration?
+**What are the reasons for a library migration?**
-* How is a library migration decided?
-* How is a migration target chosen?
-* Who decides a library migration?
-* Who cares about library migrations?

 ### Important Concepts